martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 communicating with the other victim; however, the other victim incorrectly believes that it is communicating with the attacker.

+An unknown key-share attack does not result in the attacker having access to any confidential information exchanged between victims.
+However, the failure in mutual authentication can enable other attacks.
+A victim might send information to the wrong entity as a result.
+Where information is interpreted in context, misrepresenting that context could lead to the information being misinterpreted.

 A similar attack can be mounted without any communications established based on the SDP `fingerprint` attribute {{!FINGERPRINT}}.